 Com-Mar should be informed about all interviews conducted by faculty and staff.
 Please send an email to us to let us know that you participated or plan to participate in an interview.
 See tips for when you’re being interviewed.

 Other ways faculty and staff can help us

 - Share your story ideas, either for us to pass on to the news media or to develop our own news release.
 We rely on faculty and staff members to be our eyes and ears, and to bring us story ideas we might otherwise miss about compelling research, high-profile public service, can’t-miss events and great stories about faculty, staff, alumni and students.
 Please don’t assume that we know about your news and events.
 What makes news?
 A story must be timely or say something new about a topic that has been covered before, and must be somewhat unique in order to catch an editor’s eye or ear.
 It must be relevant to the lives of their readers, viewers or listeners.

-- Pass on a quick news or update items we can post on the Goshen College Facebook page, which has more than 11,000 “friends”.
+- Pass on a quick news or update items we can post on the Goshen College’s social media accounts.